FAQ

 How does Beplace coordinate with legal counsel in borrower-initiated engagements?

-Even when a borrower engages Beplace directly, we work closely with their attorneys to ensure financing efforts do not conflict with legal proceedings or contractual obligations.
-Our role is to manage every task required to secure financing, while attorneys manage the legal framework.
+Even when a borrower engages Beplace directly, we can work closely with their attorneys to ensure financing efforts do not conflict with legal proceedings or contractual obligations.
+However, Beplace’s communications with legal counsel do not automatically receive attorney-client privilege.
+Our role is strictly financing execution, and any privilege considerations must be explicitly structured within the legal framework.